BirdyOz/birdyoz.github.io/Wodonga/readme.md

 1. Copy the contents of the file [/css/wodonga-snap.css](/css/wodonga-snap.css)
 2. Paste the contents of this into the SNAP theme settings, as found at: 'Appearance > Themes > Snap > Custom CSS' (theme_snap | customcss)
+3. Save and force-refresh your browser.
+(Note, for the developer ONLY, you may notice that Moodle momentarily loses all styling.
+This is due to your browser caching the old CSS.  <kbd>SHIFT</kbd> <kbd>+</kbd> Refresh to see your chnages.)

 <a id="snap-theme-setting-changes"></a>
 ### Snap theme setting changes ###

+1. Social media - Social Media links are found at: 'Appearance > Themes > Snap > Social Media'<br>To remove social media, simply blank out any links here.

 <a id="language-pack-changes"></a>